hmidani-abdelilah/fastmap/README.md

 xargs sudo apt-get install -y < requirements.txt
 ```

-OR you could install it using the program `install.sh`
+OR you could install it using the program `install.sh`.
+To run the install: `bash install.sh` OR `chmod +x install.sh && ./install.sh`.

+To update, use the file `update.sh` by running the command `bash update.sh`

 # Running